eCommerce

 “PCI DSS” stands for “payment card industry data security standards.”
 The PCI DSS Security Council sets these standards for the financial services industry.
 They keep track of fraud trends and security vulnerabilities and respond with regulations to keep those operating businesses that process payments and manage credit card data safe.

 Each year, both you and your payment processor need to certify PCI DSS compliance.
-For your purposes, you can complete your annual PCI DSS self-assessment questionnaire here and submit it to the council to certify your compliance and limit your liability.
-But the bottom line for choosing a payment processor is that you want one that is also PCI DSS compliant and certified.
+For your purposes, you can complete your annual PCI DSS self-assessment questionnaire on the PCI Security Standards Council site and submit it to the council.
+This will help certify your compliance and limit your liability.
+But the bottom line for choosing a payment processor is that you want one that is both PCI DSS compliant and certified.

 An X in a circle.